Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Beginner

-Bulldogs are a favorite breed for many reasons, one of which being because of how quiet they are.
-Whether you are interested in an English Bulldog or French Bulldog, Bulldogs as a whole are an incredibly quiet breed.
+The Bulldog is a favorite breed for many reasons, with one being how quiet they are.
+Whether you are interested in an English Bulldog or a French Bulldog, Bulldogs as a whole are incredibly quiet breeds.

 7. Scottish Deerhound